-The major difference between these two platforms is the manufacturing process.
-While Ice Lake is the first part of Intel's future-gazing Project Athena, which aims to take laptops in the future, Comet Lake instead is another iteration of the 14nm Skylake architecture - yet another optimization.
+There is, however, one major difference between the two: the manufacturing process.
+Ice Lake is the first 10nm processor lineup Intel has put out in the mainstream, as part of Project Athena, while Comet Lake is another iteration of the 14nm Skylake architecture.

 Cut to the chase